bakedzeedee/antihoss-nodejs/README.md

 # antihoss-nodejs
-Twitch bot to autoban hoss-bots
+Twitch bot to autoban bots and provide useful commands to quickly and immediately limit malicious interaction